 KNOB: changed to Spanish KLAX; for a time was in the same building as KSKQ.
 Was #1 rated in the mid-'90s, but that title now belongs to KSCA.

 XTRA: became The Mighty 690 in 1981, playing top-40 until October 1984, when it switched to Extra Gold.
 After less than two years as an oldies station, they went talk, then all-sports, known as X-TRA Sports 690.
-After a Standards format known as 690 The Lounge, they went Spanish and are now W Radio 690.
+After a Standards format known as 690 The Lounge, they went Spanish as W Radio 690 before changing to Chinese pop with the calls XEWW.

 For more information on Beautiful Music, please visit EasyListeningHQ.com